Luceeyah/LMS/README.md

 3. ADD BOOKS: Add or donate a book to the library, including the book title.

-4. RETURN BOOKS: Return books to the library by entering the book ID
+4. RETURN BOOKS: Return books to the library by entering the book Id.

-5. DELETE BOOKS:Delete books from the library with the book Id
+5. DELETE BOOKS:Delete books from the library with the book Id.